AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

     Index is a language name.
 Specify the version of a toolchain for a language.

+  * **Required_Toolchain_Version**: single, indexed, case-insensitive index

+    Index is a language name.
+Specify the value expected for the Toolchain_Version attribute for this language, typically provided by an auto-generated configuration project.
+If Required_Toolchain_Version and Toolchain_Version do not match, the project processing aborts with an error.

   * **Toolchain_Description**: single, indexed, case-insensitive index

     Obsolescent.
 No longer used.